Skip to content

 In Marvel Comics and the Marvel Cinematic Universe, the Infinity Stones are powerful gems with unique properties born out of the very beginning of the universe.
 Oh, and they also give the bearer phenomenal powers as well.
 In this presentation, get a closer look into the possible real-world equivalents of the Infinity Stones, their associations with developing our inner Lodge, and the application of these stones in achieving harmony and balance in our lives as Freemasons.

-To tens of thousands of Masons, Brother David Vinton will forever be a star in the annals of Freemasonry.
-His simple, poetic dirge has earned him the respect of every Brother who has marched the march of Solomon or prayed the soliloquy over a fallen Brother.
+To thousands of American Masons, Brother David Vinton’s simple, poetic dirge has earned him the respect of every Brother who has marched the march of Solomon or prayed the soliloquy over a fallen Brother.
 In this presentation, discover the sad irony of the man who wrote these words, sung in Lodge rooms and at gravesides by thousands of Freemasons in America, who was himself buried without Masonic honors.

 Before the Door of Every Well-Governed Lodge – The Tiler’s Sword – 20 Minutes